ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 $ds(\phi)$.
 Note that this expression must fulfill two requirements:

  1. The general expression for the path length differential on the sphere, with longitude coordinate $\phi$ and latitude coordinate $\theta$ is: $dl^2=R^2(d\theta^2+\cos^2 \!\theta d\phi^2)=R^2 \left( \frac{d\theta}{d\phi}^2 + \cos^2\!\theta(\phi) \right) d\phi^2$;
  2. By an increase $d\phi$ the $\theta$ coordinate also generally changes, subject to the requirement that the path must follow a geodesic.
-In order to  ;
+In order to evaluate the integrals one must determine the form of the ;
  3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTE4NzYyNTZdfQ==
+eyJoaXN0b3J5IjpbMjA0MDk1NzE0Ml19
 -->